Joice Heth: Biography

 Little is known of Heth's early years.
-In 1835, she was held as a slave by John S. Bowling and exhibited in Louisville, Kentucky.
+In 1835, she was enslaved by John S. Bowling and exhibited in Louisville, Kentucky.
 In June 1835, she was sold to promoters R.W.
 Lindsay and Coley Bartram.

 Lindsay introduced her as having been the childhood nurse of George Washington, but, lacking success, he sold her in her old age to P.T.
 Barnum.
 Posters advertising her shows in 1835 included the lines, "Joice Heth is unquestionably the most astonishing and interesting curiosity in the World!
 She was the slave of Augustine Washington, (the father of Gen. Washington) and was the first person who put clothes on the unconscious infant, who, in after days, led our heroic fathers on to glory, to victory, and freedom.
 To use her own language when speaking of the illustrious Father of this Country, 'she raised him'.
 Joice Heth was born in the year 1674, and has, consequently, now arrived at the astonishing age of 161 years".